courseraRR/RepData_PeerAssessment1/PA1_template.md

 Clearly these values differ from those obtained in section 2.

-# Section 5 Differences in activity patterns between weekdays and weekends
+# Section 5 Differences in Activity Patterns Between Weekdays and Weekends

 ## Adding a New Factor to our DataSet
 To explore the differences in activity patterns between weekday and weekends